Walter Sisulu Botanical Garden

 Interesting Fact: The Emmarentia Botanical Gardens is in fact not one of the eight National Botanic Gardens and is run by the Joburg Parks Department.
 Walter Sisulu, on the other hand, is a National Botanic Garden and is therefore run by the South African National Biodiversity Institute.

 Details: Olifants Road, Emmarentia, Johannesburg

 Van Gaalen Kaasmakerij

-A personal favourite of mine, Van Gaalen is a cheese factory, although using the word factory when referring to this little slice of tranquillity would be blasphemy.
-They do Gouda and only Gouda and they do it well.
-From aged cheeses to young, softer ones, their Gouda is immaculate but enough about their cheeses before I start drooling on my keyboard.
+A personal favourite is Van Gaalen, which is actually a cheese factory (although we feel that using the word factory when referring to this little slice of tranquillity is blasphemy).
+They do Gouda and only Gouda as they do it so damn well.
+From aged cheeses to young, softer ones, their Gouda is immaculate!
+But enough about their cheeses before we start drooling on our keyboards.
 The property boasts a restaurant, a small quiet river and, of course, the cheese ‘factory’.
 They provide tours of the cheese-making process and allow patrons to use their property for picnics.